-It has only recently become more common for countywide or regional long-term planning studies to directly factor the ways in which disadvantaged populations experience the transportation system into decisions about long-term investments or the ongoing administration of transportation programs.
-The Metropolitan Transportation Commission (MTC) has been a pioneer in considering these types of populations in their long-range planning efforts, completing equity analyses as part of their two most recent Regional Transportation Plans (RTPs).
+It has only recently become more common for countywide or regional long-term planning studies to directly factor the ways in which disadvantaged populations experience the transportation system into decisions about long-term improvements or the ongoing administration of transportation programs.
+MTC has been a pioneer in considering these types of populations in its long-range planning efforts, completing equity analyses as part of its two most recent Regional Transportation Plans (RTPs).
 MTC recently recommended that each of the nine Bay Area counties also complete equity analyses as part of their next countywide transportation planning efforts, as defined in MTC's CTP guidelines.